Nick Cave & The Bad Seeds Pianist Conway Savage Dead At 58

 — Brisbane Times (@brisbanetimes) September 3, 2018

-While the initial word on Savages’s 2017 surgery to remove his brain tumor were called a success, it was a metered success in that it provided more time for him, but not the kind of time many had hoped for.
+While the initial word on Savages’s 2017 surgery to remove his brain tumor was called a success, it was a metered success in that it provided more time for him, but not the kind of time many had hoped for.
 No word has been provided to the press or to fans regarding services or where any donations may be directed in his memory at this point.
 While Savage is gone, his memory and music live on, and for that his fans, friends, and family are thankful.